Micronarrativ/ruby-pmd/README.md

-# ruby-pmd
+# pdfmd
-Pdf Meta data managing script
+Pdf Meta data managing script.

-I use the script `pmd.rb`/pdfmetadata (with a slightly different name) to manage my PDF documents and keep the naming in line.
+I use the script `pdfmd.rb`/pdfmetadata (with a slightly different name) to manage my PDF documents and keep the naming in line.
-Hidden deep in the directory structure of my disks I can quickly find the documents I need with a quick `find /document/path -type f -iname '*<keyword>*'`.
+Hidden deep in the directory structure of my disks I can quickly find the documents I need with a quick `find /document/path -type f -iname '*<keyword>*'` which matches some string in the filename.

 # Requirements